jradbayrem/KnowledgeManagement/README.md

 In that way you can give and get a hand in a more **efficient** and secured way (You don't have to put your source code on the internet) ;)

+The application features are:

+- Share a Knowledge (Can be a hurdle that you are meeting or something that you resolved) related to a certain project and customer.
+- Users can interact about a Knowledge with comments
+- Manage Users
+- Manage Projects
+- Manage Customers

-This repository contain the Backend part of the application
+This repository contain the Backend part of the application and offer a restful API.

 ## Getting Started